Deep links are becoming an essential part of the mobile marketer’s toolkit.

 Deep linking from push notifications sends users to specific pages within an app, making it easy for users to reconsider an abandoned cart, view new content, shop a sale, or fall in love with new features.

-In this article, we’ll cover the essentials of mobile app deep linking and how you can use them to send push notifications that delight your users.
+In this article, we’ll cover the essentials of mobile app deep linking and how you can use them to send push notifications that delight your app users.

-Instead of simply launching the app and leaving users at the home screen, tapping on a deep link brings users to a specific page within your app.
+Instead of simply launching the app and leaving users at the home screen, tapping on a deep link brings users to a specific screen within your app.
 Think product pages, profiles, new content, or shopping carts.
 Deep links can take users to in-app content directly from:*

 Mobile users have high expectations.
 It’s not enough for apps to be fast, reliable, and secure — users demand a personalized experience.* And that’s exactly what deep links help you deliver.